cemoulto/foundation-coda-clips/README.md

-F5-Clips
+Foundation Clips for Coda
 ========

-Coda 2 Clips library for Foundation 5 CSS Framework.
+Coda 2 Clips library for Foundation CSS Framework.

 Speed up your Foundation work flow by using Coda 2's clips and this library!
 Prototype websites faster than you can imagine.